Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Glasses Lens cleaners for all the dust – I used them several times a day

-- Microfiber Towel – sometimes the lodging doesn’t provide any towels
+- Microfiber Towel – just in case your lodging does not provide towels

-- Compression Socks – for the long plane rides
+- Compression Socks – great for the long flights

-- Sarong – Can be used as a wrap, beach blanket, towel, or folded up to be a pillow
+- Sarong – works as a wrap, towel, beach blanket, or folded-up pillow

 Toiletries + Meds